 The functions.php file automatically loads when you install and activate a theme on your WordPress site.

-Editing the functions.php file using custom codes allows you to add post types, taxonomies, shortcodes, and more to improve your website.
+Editing the functions.php file using custom code allows you to add post types, taxonomies, shortcodes, and more to improve your website.

-There are many WordPress tutorials that will tell you to add code snippets to your theme’s functions.php file, but that’s usually not a good idea.
+There are many WordPress tutorials that tell you to add code snippets directly to your theme’s functions.php file, but that’s usually not a good idea.

 The Best Way to Add Custom Code Snippets to functions.php

-So, if you shouldn’t edit functions.php, where are you supposed to add code snippets from online tutorials?
+So, if you shouldn’t directly edit the functions.php file, how are you supposed to add code snippets from online tutorials?

 The simplest way is to use WPCode, a powerful WordPress code snippet plugin that makes it easy for you to add custom WordPress features using code snippets without editing your theme’s functions.php file.